AkzidenzGrotesk-py/AkzidenzGrotesk-py/README.md

 I keep my code here as an "organized" archive.
 Don't expect well written code or anything.

+Some of this code is at least 5 years old, I've been writing code since ~2014.

 ### Projects
 *All (a large portion) of my projects have README.md and DOC.md, read those for more info.*
 - [/PythonProjects/](https://github.com/AkzidenzGrotesk-py/PythonProjects) - My python projects that are not interesting enough to be placed somewhere of value.